-4.2.4 Number Assignment
+4.1.4 Number Assignment

-A number is assigned to each Post Office box.
-Mail intended for delivery through a box must show the assigned Post Office box number in the address immediately above the city, state, and ZIP Code.
+A number is assigned to each PO box.
+Mail intended for delivery through a box must show the assigned PO box number in the address immediately above the city, state, and ZIP Code.

-4.2.5 Box Availability
+4.1.5 Box Availability

-When no box of the appropriate size is available, an application for box service may be handled, at the postmaster's discretion, in any one or more of the following ways:
+When no box of the appropriate size is available, the postmaster may handle the application for box service in one or more of the following ways:

 - a.
-By referring the customer to another postal facility with available capacity. - b.
-By placing the customer's name on a waiting list for box service. - c.
-By providing general delivery service until an appropriate size box becomes available.

-- d.
-By offering a smaller or larger box at its applicable fee. - e.
-By offering caller service at its applicable fee.
+Refer the customer to another postal facility with available capacity. - b.
+Place the customer's name on a waiting list for box service. - c.
+Provide general delivery service until an appropriate size box becomes available. - d.
+Offer a smaller or larger box, or caller service, at its applicable fee.

-4.2.6 Unavailable Box
+4.1.6 Unavailable Box

-Online customers cannot apply for a box that is not available but can place themselves on a waiting list for the box; search online for another available box at that facility; or, at another facility close to a specific address or ZIP Code area.
+Online customers cannot apply for a box that is not available but can place themselves on a waiting list for the box.
 Customers must pay the correct fee for the service they receive, regardless of the box size applied for.

-4.2.7 Service Period
+4.1.7 Service Period

-Post Office Box service is available in 3-, 6- or two 6-month (semi-annual) prepaid periods.
-The 3-month option is available only through recurring automatic payments.
+PO Box service is available in 3-, 6- or two 6-month (semi-annual) prepaid periods.
+The 3-month option requires establishing an automatic recurring renewal payment available online or at select post offices with automatic recurring payment functionality.
 The 3-month option is not available at Post Office locations on the semi-annual (April/October) payment schedule.

-4.2.8 Limitation on Service
+4.1.8 Limitation on Service

-The postmaster may require a box customer to use caller service under 5.0, Caller Service, based on the volume of mail received by the customer, the level of service requested by the customer, or the availability of boxes to meet demand.
-Existing box customers will not be allowed to use additional boxes at Post Offices having a waiting list for Post Office boxes.
-Not more than once per semiannual payment period, a customer who was required to use caller service based on the volume of mail may submit a written request to the postmaster for a new determination of whether sufficient volume remains to require caller service.
+The postmaster may require a box customer to use caller service under 5.0 based on the volume of mail received, or the level of service requested by the customer, or the availability of boxes.
+A customer required to use caller service in this manner may submit a written request to the postmaster for a new determination not more than semiannually.
+Existing box customers will not be allowed to use additional boxes at Post Offices having a waiting list for PO Boxes.

-4.3 Service
+4.2 Service

-4.3.1 Application
+4.2.1 Application